-- Inaccurate co-ordinates which makes it difficult to identify the infrastructure assets

 - Insufficient funds, equipment and material

 - Inadequate Workmanship

 - Aged Infrastructure

-- Illegal connections of water
+- Illegal water connections

 An amnesty was implemented to enhance revenue collection, but there is still a challenge of insufficient funds to deal with issues of operation and maintenance.
-Smart meters were purchased and installed but not yet activated.
+Operation val'ithonsi to preserve water losses as well smart meters were purchased and installed to increase revenue.

 5.6.
-2018/2019 Mid-Year Performance Assessment report for Water services
+2019/2020 Mid-Year Performance Assessment report for Water services

-The Water Services Department had a total of 4 planned targets in the first half of the year.
-2 targets were achieved and 2 could not be achieved.
+The Water Services Department had a total of 6 planned targets in the first half of the year all 6 targets were achieved.
 The table below illustrates the performance of the infrastructure services in comparison with the previous financial year.
 For more information regarding the list of planned, achieved and not achieved targets, the Mid-Year reporting template is attached as an annexure.